The 2026 Tools Competition is live! Register for an Info Session on September 15 or 16.

 Edtech Accessibility for Diverse Learner Needs

 Learners think and learn in different ways.
-More than 1 in 7 public school students in the United States are supported under the Individuals with Disabilities Education Act and millions more around the world have diagnosed or undiagnosed disabilities, learning, or attention issues like dyslexia or ADHD.
+More than 1 in 7 public school students in the United States are supported under the Individuals with Disabilities Education Act, and millions more around the world have diagnosed or undiagnosed disabilities, learning or attention issues like dyslexia or ADHD.
 These learners often face challenges because the ways they learn best differ from traditional classroom instruction.

-This post provides resources and strategies that competitors and other edtech developers can reference to better understand accessibility needs, and ensure their tools are set up to empower all learners to reach their full potential.
+This post provides resources and strategies that competitors and other ed tech developers can reference to better understand accessibility needs and ensure their tools are set up to empower all learners to reach their full potential.

 Designing for accessibility

-Thinking about and planning for accessibility at the start is far easier than trying to “retrofit” a platform or product.
 Follow these good practices in your development plan to ensure that all users can meaningfully benefit from your tools.

 #4: Ensure web content is compliant with accessibility standards.
-Finally, it’s worth calling attention to the accessibility standards from the Web Content Accessibility Guidelines (WCAG), developed by the World Wide Web Consortium (W3C).
+Finally, it’s worth calling attention to the accessibility standards outlined in the Web Content Accessibility Guidelines (WCAG), developed by the World Wide Web Consortium (W3C).
 These standards aim to make digital content more accessible to individuals with disabilities.
 WCAG 2.0 is organized into three levels: A, AA, and AAA, each with progressively stricter criteria.

-Level AA is the middle level of accessibility, and it’s the recommended standard for most organizations, especially those in education, government, and businesses.
+Level AA is the middle level of accessibility, and it’s the recommended standard for most organizations, especially those in education, government, and business.
 Meeting Level AA means that the content is accessible to a wide range of users with varying abilities, including those with visual, auditory, physical, and cognitive disabilities.
-The Tools Competition strongly recommends teams familiarize themselves with these standards and develop a plan to incorporate them into their designs.
+The Tools Competition strongly recommends that teams familiarize themselves with these standards and develop a plan to incorporate them into their designs.

 Resources for Edtech Accessibility